kobradag/kobrax/README.md

 KOBRAX runtime configuration is declared using a JSON object.

 Each instance of the process is declared using it's **type** (for example: `kobrad`) and a unique **identifier** (`kd0`).
 Most process configuration objects support `args` property that allows passing arguments or configuration options directly to the process executable.
-Depending on the process type, the configuration is passed via command line arguments (kasparov*) or configuration file (kobrad).
+Depending on the process type, the configuration is passed via command line arguments (kobrarov*) or configuration file (kobrad).

 Supported process types:
 - `kobrad` - kobra Network full node